coinlab/bitcoin-docs/a-bitcoin-primer.md

 Bitcoin transaction fees are voluntary and payments can be accepted directly by merchants.
-Assuming a gross profit margin of 20%, eliminating processing fees would increase a merchant’s profit by 10%, as these expenses would come directly off the bottom line.
+Assuming a gross profit margin of 20%, eliminating processing fees would increase a merchant's profit by 10%, as these expenses would come directly off the bottom line.

 ### A World-Wide System

 Unlike current payment processing systems, Bitcoins are inherently world-wide and multi-national.
-There are no artificial barriers for making payments across national boundaries; in fact, it’s impossible to verify a transaction’s country of origin.
-A merchant accepting Bitcoins immediately has access to a world-wide market, without any risk of non-payment from those outside his own country’s legal enforcement system.
+There are no artificial barriers for making payments across national boundaries; in fact, it's impossible to verify a transaction's country of origin.
+A merchant accepting Bitcoins immediately has access to a world-wide market, without any risk of non-payment from those outside his own country's legal enforcement system.

 ### An Inflation Hedge for Long-term Savings